burpsuite/alexa-downloader/README.md

 ### download command

-The download command provides an fast command line downloads<br>
+The download command provides an fast command line downloads,<br>
-If you need to download alexa data, you need to download at least 100 data<br>
+If you need to download alexa data, you need to download at least 100 data,<br>
 you can use the following command:

 ```bash